High Functioning Addicts – The Invisibly Addicted

 If you or your family are experiencing the effects of addiction – it is time to take the necessary steps to get help.

-If PTSD or any form of mental illness is also involved (depression, anxiety, obsessive compulsive disorder and more) – it is critical to make certain the recovery center you choose has Dual Diagnosis treatment.
+If PTSD or any form of mental illness is also involved (including depression, anxiety, trauma, obsessive compulsive disorder and more) – it is critical to receive dual diagnosis treatment.